ices-eg/wg_WGEEL/Misc/data_call_2024/UK.md

 35 and 35 new values inserted in the group and metric tables.

 ### individual metrics
-97463 lines deleted from fish table, cascade delete on metrics.
+97463 values deleted from fish table, cascade delete on metrics.

 99834 and 100520 new values inserted in the fish and metric tables.